 \subsection{Subclassification Criteria for Misinterpretation of Design Specifications}

-Initially, regarding long-context scenarios, we observed that directly prompting LLMs to generate RTL code based on lengthy contexts often resulted in certain code segments failing to accurately reflect high-level requirements.
-However, by manually decomposing the long context—retaining only the key descriptive text relevant to the erroneous segments while omitting unnecessary details—the LLM regenerated RTL code that correctly matched the specifications.
-As shown in Fig \ref{fig:cate_2}, after manual decomposition of the long context, the LLM successfully generated the correct code.
-This demonstrates that redundancy in long contexts is a limiting factor in LLMs' ability to generate accurate RTL code.
+In long-context scenarios, directly prompting LLMs to generate RTL code from lengthy descriptions often leads to inaccuracies in certain code segments.
+However, manually decomposing the context—keeping only key requirements and removing unnecessary details (Fig \ref{fig:cate_2})—enabled the LLM to produce correct RTL code.
+This shows that redundancy in long contexts limits the accuracy of LLM-generated RTL code.

-Similarly, in multimodal input scenarios, as illustrated in Fig \ref{fig:cate_3}, when a KMAP table is directly provided as input, the LLM struggles to correctly interpret the included information.
-However, when the table's content is converted into natural language, the LLM successfully generates functionally accurate RTL code.
-This reveals a bottleneck in the LLM's ability to comprehend tabular or other non-textual modalities.
+Similarly, as shown in Fig. \ref{fig:cate_3}, when the content of a KMAP table is converted into natural language, the LLM successfully generates functionally accurate RTL code, revealing a bottleneck in its ability to directly comprehend tabular or other non-textual modalities.

-As shown in Fig \ref{fig:cate_4}, ambiguous design descriptions required manual refinement by removing contradictions and supplementing key information.
+As shown in Fig. \ref{fig:cate_4}, ambiguous design descriptions required manual refinement by removing contradictions and supplementing key information.
 This clarification significantly improved RTL generation accuracy.
 Remaining errors primarily stemmed from the LLM's limited circuit knowledge, causing RTL-description mismatches.
-Cases like \ref{fig:cate_5} demonstrate that providing essential circuit knowledge in the context helps generate correct RTL, confirming this knowledge gap as a major limitation.
+Cases like Fig. \ref{fig:cate_5} demonstrate that providing essential circuit knowledge in the context helps generate correct RTL, confirming this knowledge gap as a major limitation.

-Since we manually classify errors in LLM-generated RTL code, and given the inherent randomness or potential hallucinations in LLM outputs, some inaccuracies and imperfections in classification are inevitable.
-Nevertheless, it is undeniable that the aforementioned factors represent key bottlenecks limiting the LLM's ability to generate correct RTL.
-Major challenges and future directions for applying LLMs to hardware design include determining effective methods to infuse circuit knowledge into LLMs, improving their robustness in generating code from ambiguous descriptions, and enhancing their comprehension of multimodal information and long-context understanding in hardware circuit design.